mohammadalhindi1/mohammadalhindi1/README.md

 - 🚀 Passionate about cloud computing and fast development cycles.<br>
 - 🎓 Graduated from LTUC with a BSc in Cloud Computing.<br>
 - 🏫 Currently enrolled in 42 Amman Core program.<br>
-- 🎯 My goal is to become a DevOps Engineer.<br>
+- 🎯 Focused on cloud infrastructure, automation, and scalable systems.<br>
-- 📚 AWS Certified Solutions Architect.<br>
+- 📚 AWS Certified Solutions Architect – Associate.<br>
 </p>

 <h3 align="left">🛠 Languages and Tools</h3>